Class 11 Exam > Class 11 Notes > Class 11 English Grammar > Factual Passage: Soil

 (d) aeration

 Q.5.
-Clay soils are the most difficult to work as________
+Clay soils are the most difficult to work as

-(a) hey don’t hold water well
+(a) they don’t hold water well

-(b) hey usually become waterlogged
+(b) they usually become waterlogged

-(d) hey require natural drainage and additives
+(d) they require artificial drainage and additives

-they usually become waterlogged
+Correct Answer: (b) they usually become waterlogged

 Q.6.
-‘Consistency’ in para 5 means________
+‘Consistency’ in para 5 means

 (a) in agreement with

-(b) having same opinion
+(b) having the same opinion

 (c) thickness